vjtrost88/chirp-machine/README.md

 NEW TODO:
 - write a script that adds tweets to a table that way you can write locally, and essentially "push" to the table once you're ready
+	- formatting is gonna be an issue son. might be better to just SCP that betch
 - write script that pulls from table, posts, updates table, writes to disk
 - write cron job to automate that script
 - add logic to notify me when tweets are low?